-The Program: Structure and Content
+The Minor in Engineering for Sustainable Development Program: Structure and Content

 Students pursuing the minor are required to take seven courses.

-The core course is 570.110 Introduction to Engineering for Sustainable Development.
-Five additional courses will be selected in a program devised in consultation with the Minor advisor.
-Students are also required to take 570.4xx Seminar in Engineering for Sustainable Development: Theory, Practice, Experience after completing the other requirements for the minor (under development).
+- core course is 570.110 Introduction to Engineering for Sustainable Development. - five additional courses will be selected in a program devised in consultation with the Minor advisor.

-Of the five additional courses:

-- Three must be grouped around a specific theme, region or within a specific discipline.
+Of the five additional courses: - Three must be grouped around a specific theme, region or within a specific discipline.
 Themes might include, for example, public health, environment, or economic development.
 Regions include Africa, Latin America or Asia.
 Disciplinary concentrations might be in Anthropology, Economics, Geography, History, Political Science, Public Health or Sociology. - Three of the courses must be at the 300-level or above. - One of the courses must cover methods for gathering and evaluating information in a development context.
-Examples include: - 070.319 The Logic of Anthropological Inquiry - 070.219 Anthropology and Public Action - 070.347 Discourse Analysis: Stories and their Structures - 280.345 Biostatistics in Public Health - 280.350 Introduction to Epidemiology - 230.202 Research Methods for the Social Sciences
+Examples include:

+070.319 The Logic of Anthropological Inquiry

+070.347 Discourse Analysis: Stories and their Structures

+280.345 Biostatistics in Public Health

+280.350 Introduction to Epidemiology

+230.202 Research Methods for the Social Sciences